tue-robotics/tue_robocup/challenge_storing_groceries/README.md

 After the challenge
 -------------------

-    - Get the USB stick and inspect the classes in the file manipulation.pdf
+    - Get the USB stick and inspect the classes in the file manipulation.pdf --> ToDo